How Many Days A Fortnight

 Decoding the Fortnight: How Many Days Are There?

 Understanding the concept of a fortnight can be surprisingly tricky, especially for those unfamiliar with the term.
-This comprehensive guide will delve into the definition of a fortnight, explore its historical context, clarify any confusion surrounding its duration, and address common questions.
-By the end, you'll be a fortnight expert, ready to confidently answer "How many days are in a fortnight?" and impress your friends with your newfound knowledge.
+This thorough look will dig into the definition of a fortnight, explore its historical context, clarify any confusion surrounding its duration, and address common questions.
+So by the end, you'll be a fortnight expert, ready to confidently answer "How many days are in a fortnight? " and impress your friends with your newfound knowledge.

 What is a Fortnight?